rwaldron/subjectisdead/readme.md

 	- For the given string "[Subject] is dead, long live [Subject]"
 	- Create an infinite loop, each time replacing "[Subject]" with "[Subject] is dead, long live [Subject]"
 4. Record the results of the crash with a screen shot

+Multiple approaches for the same language are welcome!
+Just give yours a different name and add the instructions to the readme in that directory. \BOOM/